 “Any student who thinks of himself as oppressed on a college campus is in the grip of a terrible delusion,” Mac Donald said.
 “There has never been an environment more tolerant towards history’s traditionally marginalized groups than a college campus.”

 Simultaneously, downstairs, a group of more than 80 students, faculty and staff members crowded into a lecture hall to watch a livestream of Mac Donald’s remarks.
-This event, hosted by Emory NAACP, the Caucus of Emory Black Alumni (CEBA) and Rollins Earn and Learn, was advertised as “a safe space for students to be able to express their reaction to what Heather Mac Donald has to say.”
+This event, hosted by Emory NAACP, the Caucus of Emory Black Alumni (CEBA) and Recognizing, Empowering and Affirming Latinas Conference, was advertised as “a safe space for students to be able to express their reaction to what Heather Mac Donald has to say.”

 CEBA President Natalie Gullatt (11C), who helped organize the response event, emphasized the need for an environment for individuals affected by Mac Donald’s inflammatory remarks.
 Gullatt said that the two events were held at the same time to reduce attendance at Mac Donald’s lecture.